clovisbernard/terraform-projects/modules/vpc/readme.md

 Select region: us-east-1
-Create a vpc with an IPv4 CIDR block but does not have an IPv6 CIDR block Create an internet gateway and attach it the VPC.
+Create a vpc with an IPv4 CIDR block
+Create two internet gateway attach to the VPC.
 Create 02 availabillities zones:us-east-1a,us-east-1b
 Create two private subnets and two public sunets Allocate Elastic IPs for NAT Gateways